aaronbloomfield/ccc/hws/metamask/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here. <!-- So far there aren't any significant changes to report. -->

+- Sun, Dec 2: Updated the `showReturnIntegerValue()` Javascript function
+- Sun, Dec 2: Updated the Metamask setup instructions for a new look-and-feel that is on some platforms